w-guo/wguo/content/project/Sparkify-churn-prediction/index.md

 It can be seen that the most important feature for identifying churned users is the registration duration which makes sense since it directly reflects a user's willness to stay with the service.
 Besides, average upgrades and thumbs down given per day that represent a user's strong inclination also play major roles in churn prediction.
 Another influential feature that helps churn detection is avarage daily advertisements.
 Intuitively, the more advertisements a user has to watch, the more likely he/she is dissatisfied with the service.

 The result also shows that gender, latest subscription level and each one-hot encoded location feature contribute little to predicting churned users.
-Nevertheless, we notice that all the top location features have much higher churn rates than the average churn rates.
+Nevertheless, we notice that all the top location features have much higher churn rates than the average churn rate.

 ## Conclusion